cbkurz/kieker-extension-performanceanalysis/documentation/DeveloperDocumentation.md

 # Developer Documentation

-This doku provides a short introduction to the most important concepts and packages in this repository
+This dokumentation provides a short introduction to the most important concepts and packages in this repository

 ## Java Version 11
 This is the last long term support (LTS) version that still allows reflective access to unnamed modules.